 It's sad that the Lord who is so prominent in the Passover is still rejected by most Jews today.

-But the stone who was rejected by the Jews has become the chief cornerstone of the Church - and hopefully the cornerstone of your life.
+But the stone who was rejected by the Jewish nation has become the chief cornerstone of the Church - and hopefully the cornerstone of your life.
 He is worthy!

-The father closes the Seder with A FINAL PRAYER:
+The father closes the Seder with A FINAL PRAYER: "Our Seder is now complete.
+May our service be acceptable to

-"Our Seder is now complete.
-May our service be acceptable to You, O Lord our God, and may we be granted the blessing of celebrating Passover for many years to come.
-Pure and Holy One, Dwelling on high, raise up Your people with love and lead us to Zion in joyful song.
-Amen."... that concluded the Seder meal.
+You, O Lord our God, and may we be granted the blessing of celebrating Passover for many years to come.
+Pure and Holy One, dwelling on high, raise up Your people with love and lead us to Zion in joyful song.
+Amen." which concludes our Passover!